Flat Roof Insulation: why insulate the roof at all?

 Perlite Insulation Board

-Perlite board is a material with a relatively low R-value (2.5-2.7), which is produced from environmentally friendly recycled materials.
-It is produced as an independent insulating material, and as an element of composite construction boards.
+Perlite board is an environmentally friendly recycled material with a relatively low R-value (2.5-2.7).
+It is an independent insulating material and an element of composite construction boards.

-• The material has been used in construction for almost 80 years
+• Perlite board has been in use for almost 80 years.

-• Perlite board requires additional protection as it absorbs moisture
+• The board requires additional protection as it absorbs moisture.

 Perlite Insulation Board